DoTheEvo/selfhosted-apps-docker/meshcrentral/readme.md

   which allows full control of the device from the servers web

-Theres also an entire aspect of possibility of using Intel AMT - Active Management Technology.
+Theres also an entire aspect of possibility of using Intel AMT - Active Management Technology through port 4433.

 ---